sanskaarz/LearnJS/CODE_OF_CONDUCT.md

 For answers to common questions about this code of conduct, see the FAQ at https://www.contributor-covenant.org/faq.
 Translations are available at https://www.contributor-covenant.org/translations.

+## Contact Information

+If you need to report a violation of this Code of Conduct, please contact the community leaders responsible for enforcement at <sanskar786g@gmail.com>.
+All complaints will be reviewed and investigated promptly and fairly.
+All community leaders are obligated to respect the privacy and security of the reporter of any incident.